wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 But its free server images are based on CentOS, derived from <strong>Red Hat</strong> as both use the yum package manager.
 Amazon is working on "Linux2" based on Red Hat.

+RPM Package Manager (RPM) (originally Red Hat Package Manager, but now a recursive acronym) refers to the .rpm file format and the package manager program itself.
+RPM was intended primarily for Linux distributions; the file format is the baseline package format of the Linux Standard Base.

+The Yellowdog Updater, modified (YUM), is a free and open-source command-line package-management utility for computers running the Linux operating system using the RPM Package Manager.
+Though YUM has a command-line interface, several other tools provide graphical user interfaces to YUM functionality.

 <hr />